-For this reason, the account of the world’s creation begins with the letter Bet — Breishit.
-The Aleph, as the first letter in the alphabet, was given a different honor: it was selected to begin the Ten Commandments — Anochi.
+Thus, the account of the world’s creation begins with the letter Bet — Breishit.
+The Aleph, as the first letter in the alphabet, was given a different honor: it was selected to begin the Ten Commandments, in the word Anochi.

-Nice story — but what does it matter which letters were used to start Genesis and the Ten Commandments?
+This is a nice story, but what does it matter which letters start Genesis and the Ten Commandments?

 According to the Sages, the light of the first day was no ordinary light.
 It was a very elevated light — so elevated that God decided that it was too pure for this world.
-He hid this special light away for the righteous in the future.
-Where did God conceal it?
+He secreted this special light away, saved for the righteous in the future.
+And where did God conceal it?
 In the Torah.